 While volunteering: Fees and Experience

-Why does UTW only have four partners?
+Why does UTW only have six partners?

 Unearth the World prides ourselves on engaging in effective and reciprocal partnerships.
 We only partner with community driven projects that we have visited so that we can ensure that the volunteer has the most meaningful and effective experience possible.
 We will continue to add additional partners in the future but are currently focused on quality rather than quantity of partners.
-Visit our projects page to learn more about our opportunities in Nicaragua, Peru and Zambia.
+Visit our projects page to learn more about our opportunities in Nicaragua, Guatemala, Mexico, Peru and Zambia.

 What about money once I arrive?